 On the basis of relationship of organizational structure, there are two types of communication which are given below:

 Formal communication is said to be that communication that takes place through formal channels of the organization.
 Formal communication generally follows a well-defined hierarchical pattern and periodicity.
-Memos, circulars, instructions, guidelines, clarifications, agreements, and reports are some of the channels that facilitate the flow of formal communication in business organizations.
+Memos, circulars, instructions, guidelines, clarifications, agreements, and reports are some channels that facilitate formal communication flow in business organizations.

 Formal Communication: Advantages and Disadvantages